Thursday, 22 November 2012

 Charcuterie plate and bruschetta with those adorable plates.

-Deciding that we were still in the mood for food (notice that I did not say hungry, we were well and truly stuffed) we ordered some prawns to finish our lunch off.
+Deciding that I was still in the mood for food (notice that I did not say hungry, I was well and truly stuffed) I ordered some prawns to finish my lunch off.
 The tiger prawns came with asparagus and a date and cauliflower salad.
 They were covered in a delectable curry dressing.

 Prawns with cauliflower salad and curry dressing

-Before we left, we took a look inside.
+Before I left, I took a look inside.
 Dunbar House cafe had the most beautiful interior.
 It was soft, traditional, you can tell how much work was put into the restoration.

 If you are planning to visit Sydney, take a ferry down to Watson's Bay.
 When you arrive at the dock don't follow the crowd.
 Turn right and approach the lone house on the park.
 It will be an experience you will not forget.